-Although most money-savvy folks agree that investing can be an effective way to put existing wealth to work, actually getting started can feel overwhelming—or downright scary.
+Although most money-savvy folks agree that investing can be an effective way to put existing wealth to work, actually getting started can feel overwhelming, or even downright scary.
 After all, there’s no such thing as a risk-free investment, and figuring out how to evaluate stocks can feel like trying to learn a new language.

 The History of Gaming

-Although we might think of video gaming as a distinctly 21st- (and, okay, late 20th-) century phenomenon, the first gaming system was actually developed in 1940 by a nuclear physicist named Edward Condon, who developed a computer called the Nimatron on which to play a game called Nim.
+Although we might think of video gaming as a distinctly 21st- (and, okay, late 20th-) century phenomenon, the first gaming system was actually developed in 1940.
+It was created by a nuclear physicist named Edward Condon, who developed a computer called the Nimatron on which to play a game called Nim.

 After continued developments in the 1950s and 60s, the first video game consoles marketed to the public appeared in the 70s, including Magnavox® Odyssey and Atari Pong®.